 • Don't wait for a teacher to approach you; take the initiative.
 Make a point of discussing options with relevant staff (Teachers, Tutors, Year Heads or the Head of Careers).
-The next section gives you an idea of the people you should speak with for advice.
+See Appendix 1 for more information.

-Consult relevant publications and websites (all available in the careers library):
+Consult relevant publications and websites: